Recruiters report that students applying for graduate jobs in technology roles often don't take applications seriously enough.

 Make sure you've got the right technical skills

 If you’re after a very technical role, check what precise skills are needed.
 Do you have experience of the right types of programming languages?
 If not, investigate whether there are university modules you can take to gain the right knowledge, or if there is relevant open-source software you can download and experiment with, or free online tutorials to teach yourself the basics.
-See 'What programming languages and other technical skills do I need to get a graduate IT job?'.
+See 'The best programming languages for graduate jobs'.

 Don't neglect your soft skills